yunier-rojas/open-label/README.md

 ## The Experiment

-Today, shipping labels are tightly coupled to carriers, each with their own systems and formats.
-**Open Label** asks a simple question: *what if labels worked like signed digital documents instead?*
+What if labels worked like signed digital documents instead?

 In this model, the shipping entity generates a label once, signs it, and shares it.
 Carriers and third parties can then consume and verify the label’s authenticity and integrity, rather than being the sole issuers.